 Summary – Saving Water At Work

-On a wider spectrum – different industries and company workplaces are going to have different potentials for saving work compared to others.
+On a wider spectrum, different companies and industries are going to have different capacities for saving water compared to others.

 Saving water at work will inevitably come with the additional questions of – does it affect profit?
 And, does it affect performance?

 There might be tradeoffs that have to be considered.

 Saving Water At Work – As An Individual